 EL NIDO BY LAND

 My first travel in Palawan was 5 years ago when I got to visit Tabon Caves with my Mom and our closest family friends.
 El Nido was merely a dream destination during that time, and it was only accessible by chartered plane.
-But, as the years went by, tourism bloomed in the province of Palawan.
+But, as the years went by, tourism boomed in the province of Palawan.
 Vans were readily able to pick up tourists from Puerto Princesa (Palawan’s Capital) to El Nido.
 5 years have passed, and I was given another opportunity to visit the ever beautiful province.

 It is a 5-hour drive from Puerto Princesa by van.
 As much as I want to show photos of the scenery, my travel was set during the late afternoon until evening.
 Hence, I slept my way through the bumpy ride (my apologies).